Variable Clustering via Distributionally Robust Nodewise Regression: Multi-Factor Block Model and Nodewise Regression

 \subsection{Problem setup}

-Given a $d$-dimensional random vector $X=(X_1, \ldots, X_d)$ and a sample of $n$ independent observations of $X$, we want to find similar components of this random vector.
+Given a $d$-dimensional random vector $X=(X_1, \ldots, X_d)$ and a sample of $n$ independent observations of $X$, we aim to find similar components of this random vector.
 First of all, consider the following single-factor block model, in which each random variable $X_i$ belongs to one of the $K$ clusters, indexed by $z(i)\in\{1, \ldots, K\}$.
 All random variables in the same cluster $k$ are associated with the same latent factor $F_k$.
 Formally,

 where $\cov(F_{z(i)}, U_i) = 0$, $\cov(F)=\vSigma_F$, and the idiosyncratic parts $U_i$ are uncorrelated, i.e., $\cov(U) = \vGamma$ which is diagonal.